 Hearing the name “Penicillium” usually makes you imagine antibiotic or certain cheese types.
-However, penicillium mold is also considered problem when it appears on indoor structures in buildings.
+However, penicillium mold is also a problem when it appears on indoor or outdoor structures in buildings.

 Table of Contents

 The name “Penicillium” actually encompasses 300 species of fungi.
 Some of them is for antibiotic, while others using it to make cheese like Camembert.